Home > Mortgage Loans > FHA Loans > FHA Loan Requirements

 A few different factors will go into determining the actual amount you can borrow with an FHA loan, including:

-• Loan limits: As mentioned above, there are preset loan maximums that are based on housing costs in your region.
-While these amounts are adjusted to reflect costs in various parts of the U.S., FHA loan maximums may not be as high as those allowed with a conventional loan.
+• Loan limits: As mentioned above, there are preset loan maximums based on housing costs in your region.
+While these limits are adjusted to reflect costs in various parts of the U.S., they may not be as high as those on a conventional loan.

-• Financial factors: Lenders also will look at your credit score, income, and DTI ratio when deciding how much you can borrow.
-The standard FHA DTI maximum is 43%, but you may be allowed to borrow more if you have “compensating factors,” such as an especially strong credit score, other assets, or a very large down payment.
+• Financial factors: Lenders will also look at your credit score, income, and DTI ratio when deciding how much you can borrow.
+The standard FHA DTI maximum is 43%, but you may be allowed to borrow more if you have compensating factors, such as a credit score of at least 580 and you meet additional qualifications.

 The process of applying for an FHA loan is much like getting a conventional loan.
-But remember: Even though the federal government backs this loan program, it doesn’t provide the funds.
-So your first step is to find an FHA-approved lender that can offer you a loan that fits your needs.
-You can search for a lender on the HUD website, or hop online to do some research and compare lenders and their terms.
-Consulting an FHA loan buyers guide can be helpful.
+But remember that although the federal government backs this loan program, it doesn’t provide the funds.
+So, your first step is to find an FHA-approved lender that can offer you a loan that fits your needs.
+You can search for a lender on the HUD website or do some research to compare lenders and their terms.
+Consulting an FHA loan buyer’s guide can be helpful.

 When you find a lender, you’ll have to file a formal application and provide information about yourself and the home you hope to buy.

 If you meet the requirements set by your lender and the FHA, you can expect to be approved for your loan.
-You’ll go through the closing process — including paying any closing costs — and receive the keys to your home.
+You’ll go through the closing process, pay any closing costs, and receive the keys to your home.

-• You can qualify with a lower credit score: Borrowers with credit scores as low as 580 are eligible for FHA financing with a down payment of 3.5%.
-And if you can make a
+• You can qualify with a lower credit score: Borrowers with credit scores of 580 and above are eligible for FHA financing with a down payment of 3.5%.
+If your credit score is 500 to 579, you may be eligible for an FHA loan with a 10% down payment.

 • No income requirements: The FHA doesn’t set income requirements, and lenders’ DTI ratio requirements may be more lenient than with other types of loans.